 The innovative, complex ongoing work is often centered on building and upgrading water and sanitation facilities so that Alaska Native people in rural Alaska can live healthier lives, and the community infrastructure can run effectively and affordably.
-What is normally convenient and easy to come by in larger cities is quite an undertaking for engineers and construction personnel working in remote areas of Alaska.
-This season, construction crews:
+What is normally convenient and easy to come by in larger cities, is quite an undertaking for engineers and construction personnel working in remote areas of Alaska.
+This season, construction crews have:

-- Continued construction for fullypiped water and sewer systems in Eek, Kwethluk and Lower Kalskag - Installed over 15 miles of water and sewer main, almost seven miles of service lines, and almost two miles of fence - Built or rehabilitated four water treatment plants - Constructed four lift stations - Provided plumbing to 260 homes - Installed 62 manholes than \$3.5 million payroll dollars into small local economies.
+- Continued construction for fullypiped water and sewer systems in Eek, Kwethluk, and Lower Kalskag - Installed over 15 miles of water and sewer main, almost seven miles of service lines, and almost two miles of fence - Built or rehabilitated four water treatment plants - Constructed four lift stations - Provided plumbing to 260 homes - Installed 62 manholes over \$3.5 million payroll dollars back into small local economies.
+ANTHC continues to provide training and other skill development opportunities for local workers.

-Ongoing construction efforts across the state impact the lives of local community participants and their families in more ways than a constructed facility.
-ANTHC construction projects have created more than 245 seasonal construction jobs throughout 30 communities and this job creation has injected more
+On-going construction efforts across the state impact the lives of local community participants and their families in more ways than a constructed facility.
+ANTHC construction projects have created over 245 seasonal construction jobs throughout 30 communities so far this year, and this job creation has injected